keewillidevnet/cosmos-semiconductor-physics/README.md

 This repository contains the proposal and technical documentation for **Cosmos for Semiconductor Physics (CSP)** ; a generative AI system designed to discover innovations in semiconductor fabrication, not just optimize existing processes.

-Analogous to how NVIDIA Cosmos enables physical AI for robotics by encoding real-world physics, CSP would encode the multi-physics phenomena governing chip fabrication from EUV photon-resist interactions to quantum transport in sub 2nm channels.
+Analogous to how NVIDIA Cosmos enables physical AI for robotics by encoding real world physics, CSP would encode the multi-physics phenomena governing chip fabrication from EUV photon-resist interactions to quantum transport in sub 2nm channels.

 ## Repository Structure